sharedchains/camunda-layering-plugin/README.md

 npm run dev
 ```

 Given you've setup and linked your plug-in [as explained above](#development-setup), you should be able to reload the modeler to pick up plug-in changes.
-To do so, open the app's built in development toos via `F12`.
+To do so, open the app's built in development tools via `F12`.
 Then, within the development tools press the reload shortcuts `CTRL + R` or `CMD + R` to reload the app.

 To prepare the plug-in for release, executing all necessary steps, run: